krother/machine_learning/supervised/evaluating_classifiers/README.rst

-Confusion Matrix        Shows the performance of a classifier in a single table Accuracy                The percentage of correct guesses Precision               Percentage of positive classified observations that are positive Recall                  Percentage of positive observations correctly classified as positve F1-Score                (Harmonic) average of precision and recall ROC-Curve               Line-plot of the true positive against the false positive rate for different treshold values AUC                     Area under the curve: Measures the relative area under the ROC-curve
+Confusion Matrix        Shows the performance of a classifier in a single table Accuracy                The percentage of correct guesses Precision               Percentage of positive classified observations that are positive Recall                  Percentage of positive observations correctly classified as positive F1-Score                (Harmonic) average of precision and recall ROC-Curve               Line-plot of the true positive against the false positive rate for different threshold values AUC                     Area under the curve: Measures the relative area under the ROC-curve
 ======================= ================================